 Cartagena bike tour: the itinerary

-At 4 pm, Gustavo opens the way towards the Castillo San Felipe.
+At 4 pm, Gustavo opens the way toward the Castillo San Felipe.
 It is quite a challenge to pass the bridge and the intersection among the cars.
 In Cartagena, the road is a bit like the jungle.
 The bigger you are, the less you are bothered.

 I’m a short bearded man on a bike.
 I’m like an ant.